niebert/SDAPScreator/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## German Support Page/Download
+## Installation Support SDAPS Homepage
-Small [German Support Page at University Koblenz-Landau](https://support.uni-landau.de/kb/faq.php?id=80) provide download links to ISO-Image of a DVD or Virtual Box Disk for running a Linux Operating e.g. on you WlND0WS Operating system of MacOSX.
+See https://sdaps.org/install/ for installation support on Linux Operating Systems.
+You can use e.g. an older Windows computer and install LUbuntu on it and use that with an attached USB scanner for scanning and processing for Paper and Pencil questionnaires.

 ## Command Line - Quick Start
 The following quick start tutorial assumes that your documents are stored in the subdirectory `/home/myuser/Documents` with a subdirectory `/home/myuser/Documents/SDAPS` that contains all SDAPS project.
 Adapt the pathname to your home directory and documents folder on your Linux Operating System